Are broken windows covered by insurance?

 Isn’t glass breakage already covered under my policy?

 Yes, accidental breakage of glass is automatically included in your policy, but if you claim, you’ll need to pay the excess that applies to your policy.
 If you’ve added Excess-Free Glass cover to your policy for an additional premium you may not need to pay an excess when you make a claim, depending on the item that has been damaged.

 Does this cover any of my contents that contains glass (such as a vase, drinking glass, or a TV screen)?

 No, accidental breakage of glass of any contents item are excluded under Excess-Free Glass cover.

 Have a read of the Product Disclosure Statement (PDS) for more information on what is and isn't covered.

 How to get Excess-Free Glass cover

-For new customers, when you get your quote online, you can select Excess-Free Glass cover as an optional cover when prompted to.
+For new customers, when you get your quote online, you can select Excess-Free Glass cover as an optional cover when prompted.